Kilimanjaro: 19,341′ (5,895 m)

 While it is one of our goals to help every climber on every Mountain Trip expedition reach the summit, Mountain Trip cannot guarantee you will reach the Kilimanjaro summit.
 Any number of factors, including weather, conditions encountered on the route, your personal level of fitness or ability, the abilities of your teammate(s) or any number of other circumstances, might result in you and/or your team turning around before reaching the summit.
 Failure to reach the Kilimanjaro summit due to any reason associated with mountaineering, such as weather, team dynamics, route conditions, avalanche and rockfall hazard, or due to your lack of fitness or preparation, are not the responsibility of Mountain Trip, and will not result in a refund or a rescheduling of your expedition.

-The following is a general list of required gear for joining Mountain Trip on a Kilimanjaro trek.
+The following is a general list of required gear for joining Mountain Trip on a Kilimanjaro Trek.
 Climbers joining Mountain Trip on an expedition will receive an updated, comprehensive equipment list that may supersede this list.

 Please note: Porters will carry up to 33 pounds (15 kg) per climber in your soft-sided duffel bag.